HPC-Delphi/offc_delphi/README.md

 1. Download and extract the [winlibs.com](https://winlibs.com/) GCC toolchain (ensure it is in your PATH).
 2. Open a Command Prompt or PowerShell window.
-3. Navigate to the project root directory (`bridge_delphi`).
+3. Navigate to the project root directory (`offc_delphi`).
 4. Run:

    ```sh
    mingw32-make
    ```

-This will generate `bridge_delphi.dll` in the project directory.
+This will generate `offc_delphi.dll` in the project directory.

 ---

 ## Using the Library in Delphi

 ### 1. Setup
-- Place `bridge_delphi.dll` in the directory where the executable is created upon compiling your Delphi project, or ensure it is in a directory included in your system's PATH.
+- Place `offc_delphi.dll` in the directory where the executable is created upon compiling your Delphi project, or ensure it is in a directory included in your system's PATH.

 ### 2. Using the Wrapper in a Delphi Project
-- Add the path to `Bridge.pas` in the "Search Path" under Project Options in your Delphi project, or copy the file into your Delphi project.
+- Add the path to `OffC.pas` in the "Search Path" under Project Options in your Delphi project, or copy the file into your Delphi project.
 - Use the functions declared in the wrapper to perform matrix operations.